How Does an Engine Work?

 You hear strange noises - Grinding, popping, clanking, or clunking coming from your engine compartment could be a sign that your car, truck, or SUV needs major or minor repairs.
 Regardless of the issue, if it's causing an abnormal noise, it will not improve on its own.
 Also, ignoring these noises could lead to much more costly repairs.
 Give S And S Inland Star Mercedes a call at the first sound of knocking, popping, or grinding under the hood of your vehicle.

-Whether you would like to bring your vehicle in for preventative engine maintenance or a more extensive engine repair, we at S And S Inland Star Mercedes in Highland can take care of all your auto repair needs.
+Whether you would like to bring your vehicle in for preventative engine maintenance or a more extensive engine repair, we at S And S Inland Star Mercedes in Loma Linda can take care of all your auto repair needs.

 Your Reliable Shop for Engine Repair